zackcter/SimCar/arch_planning.md

 Figure out the physics of anti-roll bars, steering, etc. around a simple constant-radius corner.
 This doesn't require vector import of a track layout or anything, just be able to figure out the max speed the car can handle through the corner.

 ### **5. Corner approach, entry, apex, and exit**
 Now you need to start figuring out how to get through a more complicated corner.
-It's not going to be easy from here, calculate the maximum constant-speed through each point of the curvature, then account for speed changes in transition?
-Start at apex, work outward? then need to iterate through corner speeds smartly to navigate the corner and figure out braking points!
+It's not going to be easy from here, but maybe give an apex and a track extent and figure out the least curvaceous path though the apex? then need to iterate through corner speeds smartly to navigate the corner and figure out braking points!

 ### **6. Import a track.**
 Figure out how to create a vector graph of the driving line, and then make that the input to the simulator.

-### **7. Become a programming god.**
-Using these tools, figure out the fastest line through a track.
-This would be ridiculously difficult, but neat!
-No getting your hopes up.